Lower Limb Ulcers

 A patient with a suspected arterial ulcer is likely to give a preceding history of intermittent claudication (pain when they walk) or critical limb ischaemia (pain at night).

 The ulcer may be painful and often develops over a long period of time, with little to no healing (therefore no or little granulation tissue).
-Other associated signs include cold limbs, necrotic toes and hair loss.
+Other associated signs include cold limbs, thickened nails, necrotic toes and hair loss.